Postpartum depression

 Mood swings, crying, and irritability are very common during this period.
 In most cases, a mother experiencing baby blues simply needs support and understanding to alleviate these feelings.

-The negative feelings are much stronger in the case of postpartum depression.
+The negative feelings experienced with postpartum depression are far stronger than those during temporary baby blues.
 Typical symptoms of postpartum depression include:

-• low mood (deep sadness, crying, feelings of emptiness, hopelessness)
+• persistently low mood (deep sadness, crying, feelings of emptiness, hopelessness)

-• loss of interest in things that were previously a source of pleasure and, in particular, feelings of indifference towards the new baby
+• loss of interest in things that are normally a source of pleasure

 • anxiety